Ontario Archaeological Society: Publications

 The journal focuses on relevant archaeological events in Ontario, and any surrounding regions.
-The goal of the journal is to amass Ontario archaeologically relevant material to be distributed throughout Ontario to promote and share information about the happenings of Ontario Archaeology.
+The goal of the journal is to amass Ontario archaeologically relevant material.

-The paper is one of the oldest traditions and processes within the archaeological community, and helping to date the founding of the Ontario Archaeological Society to 1958.
-It was John Norman Emerson who helped to produce the first of the Ontario Archaeology Journals.
+The journal is one of the oldest traditions and processes within the archaeological community in the province, and helping to date the founding of the Ontario Archaeological Society to 1958.
+It was John Norman Emerson who helped to produce the first of the Ontario Archaeology journals.